kumbulanit/t-sql/lesotho/labs/Module_07_DML_Data_Modification_Lab.md

 # Module 7: DML - Data Modification
 ## Central Bank of Lesotho - Data Management Division
+## For Economists and Statisticians

 ### Lab Overview
 **Duration:** 90-120 minutes
 **Difficulty:** Intermediate to Advanced
 **Prerequisites:** Modules 1-6 completed
+**Target Audience:** Economists and Statisticians responsible for data curation and revision management

-### ⚠️ IMPORTANT SAFETY NOTICE
+### ⚠️ IMPORTANT SAFETY NOTICE FOR DATA CURATORS
-This module involves INSERT, UPDATE, and DELETE operations.
+This module involves INSERT, UPDATE, and DELETE operations on economic time series.
 Always:
-- Work in a test environment first
+- Work in a test environment first (staging databases)
-- Use transactions for safety
+- Use transactions for statistical integrity and reproducibility
-- Test SELECT before UPDATE/DELETE
+- Test SELECT before UPDATE/DELETE to verify observations affected
+- Maintain version control and audit trails for data revisions
+- Document data revisions following statistical standards (IMF DQAF)
-- Keep backups of important data
+- Keep backups of critical economic indicators
-- Use WHERE clauses carefully
+- Use WHERE clauses carefully to avoid corrupting time series

 ---

 ## Learning Objectives
-1. Insert new data records safely
+1. Insert new economic observations and statistical series safely
-2. Update existing data correctly
+2. Update existing data with proper revision tracking (provisional → final)
-3. Delete data with precision
+3. Delete test data or erroneous observations with precision
-4. Use transactions for data integrity
+4. Use transactions to maintain statistical database integrity
-5. Handle errors and maintain audit trails
+5. Handle errors and maintain comprehensive audit trails for data governance
+6. Implement best practices for economic data lifecycle management

 ---